viperproject/prusti-dev/docs/dev-guide/src/config/providing.md

 ## Multi-crate Cargo Prusti Projects

-Setting flags becomes slightly more complicated when Prusti is run on multiple crates as `cargo prusti` (e.g. which `Prusti.toml` file will be used).
-The three possible approaches to providing flags all behave differently.
+Setting flags becomes slightly more complicated when Prusti is run on multiple crates as `cargo prusti`; e.g. which `Prusti.toml` file will be used.
+Though overriding priority as above remains the same, the three possible approaches to providing flags all behave differently, in particular depending on flag [Category](flags.md#list-of-configuration-flags).

 ### Environment Variables

-The environment persists throughout compilation, therefore any flags set through the `DEFAULT_PRUSTI_` or `PRUSTI_` will apply to both the root crate and all dependencies.
-For example setting `CHECK_OVERFLOWS=false` will disable overflow checks in all dependencies, even if they try to override this with a `Prusti.toml` file.
+The environment persists throughout compilation, therefore all flags set through the `DEFAULT_PRUSTI_` or `PRUSTI_` will apply to all crates, and flags of both Category A and B. For example setting `PRUSTI_CHECK_OVERFLOWS=false` will disable overflow checks in all dependencies, even if they try to override this with a `Prusti.toml` file.

 ### Prusti Config File

-A Prusti config file is loaded prior to running cargo from `PRUSTI_CONFIG` (see default above).
-This file is used to configure flags in Categories B and C only and these flags apply to the entire compilation.
+A `Prusti.toml` is optionally loaded from the current working directory prior to compilation.
+This file is used to configure flags in Category B _only_ and these flags apply to the entire compilation.

-Then, as each individual crate is checked (from the roots of the dependency tree) a Prusti config file is loaded from the current working directory (i.e. `./Prusti.toml`).
-This file is used to configure flags in Category A only — it would not make sense to set e.g. [`NO_VERIFY_DEPS`](flags.md#no_verify_deps) in the `./Prusti.toml` of a dependency.
-Cargo sets the working directory for each crate as follows:
+Then, as each individual crate is checked (from the roots of the dependency tree) a `Prusti.toml` is optionally loaded from the directory where the crate's corresponding `Cargo.toml` is located.
+This file is used to configure flags in Category A _only_ — it would not make sense to set e.g. [`NO_VERIFY_DEPS`](flags.md#no_verify_deps) in a dependency since all of its dependencies have already been verified.

-1. If the current crate is the (final) root crate, then use the directory from which `cargo prusti` was launched.
-Note: this case will never apply for workspace projects.

-2. If the current crate is in a subdirectory of the root crate/workspace, then use the directory from which `cargo prusti` was launched.
-Note: this means that any `Prusti.toml` in this subdirectory will be ignored!

-3. Else (the crate lives in an unrelated directory or was downloaded from git/crates.io to such a directory) use the directory of this dependency crate.
-Therefore a `Prusti.toml` placed next to the `Cargo.toml` of such a crate will load flags as expected.

-When publishing a crate to git/crates.io one can configure Category A flags by including a `Prusti.toml` file in the root.
+Therefore, when publishing a `lib` crate to git/crates.io one can configure Category A flags by including a `Prusti.toml` file next to their `Cargo.toml`.

+> **Note:** The `Prusti.toml` used to load Category B flags at the start and the one used to load Category A flags at the end for the root crate will often be one and the same because `cargo prusti` is typically run from the root crate's directory.
+This can be changed by providing the [`--manifest-path` flag](https://doc.rust-lang.org/cargo/commands/cargo-check.html#manifest-options)

 ### Commandline Arguments

 Prusti `-P` flags can be provided after a `--` (e.g. `cargo prusti -- -Pcargo_command=build`).
-Only flags in Categories B and C are currently supported; providing a flag in Category A this way will be ignored.
+Currently flags from Category B _only_ are supported; providing a flag in Category A this way will be ignored.

-Flags to cargo are provided in the regular way (e.g. `cargo prusti --features foo`).
+Flags to cargo are provided in the [regular way](https://doc.rust-lang.org/cargo/commands/cargo-check.html#options) (e.g. `cargo prusti --features foo`).